ph1losof/ecolog.nvim/README.md

 #### Features

-- **Hover Preview**: When you hover over an environment variable, it will show the value and metadata in a floating window
+- **Hover Preview**: When you hover (K) over an environment variable, it will show the value and metadata in a floating window
 - **Goto Definition**: Using goto-definition (gd) on an environment variable will jump to its definition in the .env file

 #### Known Limitations

 1. The integration overrides the default LSP hover and definition handlers
 2. May conflict with other plugins that modify LSP hover behavior (lsp-saga for example, working on it btw)
-3. Performance impact on LSP operations (though optimized)
+3. Performance impact on LSP operations (though optimized and should be unnoticable)

 #### Disabling LSP Integration